knime/knime-core-ui/org.knime.scripting.editor.js/README.md

-# KNIME Scripting Editor Components
+# KNIME Scripting Editor Framework

-This package contains shared components that are used in scripting editor dialogs in KNIME Analytics Platform.
+This package contains the Scripting Editor framework for KNIME Analytics Platform.
+Use this framework to build dialogs for KNIME nodes that allow the user to write scripts.

 ## Recommended IDE Setup